ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/15 Parameterized grammars/10 Variables.md

 Greet ?who: Hey, ?who.
 Greet ?who: Good evening, ?who.
 ```
-So what does `?who` mean in the methods above?
+So what does **`?who`** mean in the methods above?
 It’s a placeholder that can be filled in when `Greet` is called, and then used in the text template to fill in blanks.
-These placeholders are called **variables**.[^1] In particular, they’re called “local variables” because if two different methods each have a variable named `?who`, they’re treated as different variables -- they don’t interfere with one another.
+These placeholders are called **variables**.[^1] In particular, they’re called “local variables” because if two different methods each have a variable named `?who`, they’re treated as different variables: they don’t interfere with one another.

 To print the text in a variable, just list it on the right-hand side of the colon in a method:
 ```step